jg-rp/python-jsonpath/docs/syntax.md

 # JSONPath Syntax

-Python JSONPath's default syntax is an opinionated combination of JSONPath features from existing, popular implementations, and much of the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-11).
+Python JSONPath's default syntax is an opinionated combination of JSONPath features from existing, popular implementations and [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535).
 If you're already familiar with JSONPath syntax, skip to [notable differences](#notable-differences).

 Imagine a JSON document as a tree structure, where each object (mapping) and array can contain more objects, arrays and scalar values.
 Every object, array and scalar value is a node in the tree, and the outermost object or array is the "root" node.